 Observing changes to a List<T> by adding events

-In an attempt to get more C# and .NET content up I’m putting up some snippets I’ve put together in response to enquiries on some C# user support groups.
+In an attempt to get more C# and .NET content up I’m putting up some snippets I’ve put together in response to questions on some C# user support groups.
 Many of them are not particularly advanced but they are quite useful.

 using System;